Automatic structural optimization of tree tensor networks: Introduction

 For spatially uniform 1D quantum systems, the network structure of the MPS, i.e. the linear arrangement of three-leg tensors along the chain direction, seems to fit the lattice structure of their ground-state wavefunctions.
 However, there is no guarantee, in general, that such an intuitive network structure is really suitable to the accurate representation of the target state.
 Under the presence of long-range interactions or position-dependent interactions such as random couplings, it is even difficult to imagine a good network structure in advance.
 How can we resolve the situation?
 Formulations in the strong-disorder renormalization group (SDRG)\cite{Ma_1979,Dasgupta_1980} and its tensor network generalization (tSDRG)\cite{HikiharaFS1999,GoldsboroughR2014,SekiHO2020} provide us an insight into this fundamental question.
 In the tSDRG, the network structure of tensors is determined by the energy scale contained in the effective Hamiltonians, which are sequentially generated by successive real-space renormalization group (RG) transformations.
 Another variant of tSDRG that utilizes the EE in the construction of the TTN has also been clarified to generate slightly different network structure compared with the above tSDRG based on the energy scale\cite{SekiHO2021}.
-Recently, Roy {\it et al.} introduced the concept of {\it emergent geometry}, that is the entanglement structure visualized from the EEs for all the possible bipartitions of the system.~\cite{Roy_2020,Singha_Roy_2021,Sudipto_2021,Santalla_2022}
+Recently, Roy {\it et al.} introduced the concept of {\it emergent geometry}, that is the entanglement structure visualized from the EEs for all the possible bipartitions of the system\cite{Roy_2020,Singha_Roy_2021,Sudipto_2021,Santalla_2022}.
+The relation between the structure of entanglement in a quantum state and the geometry of tensor network has also been explored\cite{EvenblyV2011,HyattGB2017}.